saleor/saleor-docs/docs/api-process/check-out.md

   - `isShippingRequired` - denotes whether shipping is required for this checkout

-  - `availablePaymentGateways` - a list of payment gateways which are currently configured on your Saleor server and can be used to pay for the checkout
+  - `availablePaymentGateways` - a list of payment gateways that are currently configured on your Saleor server and can be used to pay for the checkout.
+For each gateway, API returns a name and a config object, which for some gateways may return additional information required to process the payment in the frontend

   - `availableShippingMethods` - a list of available shipping methods for this checkout.
 If the items in the cart require shipment, setting a shipping method is mandatory